jhughes50/eeyore/README.md

 ```

 ### EO Camera ###
 The EO module in Eeyore should be able to get pictures and configure any camera that is capable of talking with the spinnaker SDK.
+You need Spinnaker3.0.0.118 (or later), although this has only been tested on 3.0.0.118.
+Any version earlier than this will not work!
 The values for instantiating the class are as follows:
 1. `height (int)`: image height, use zero for max
 2. `width (int)`: iamge width, use zer for max